 Opioid abuse has swept our state into crisis and affected New Hampshire citizens from all walks of life.
 District 19 is especially affected considering it's proximity to Interstate 93 and the border of Massachusetts.
 As your Senator, I served on the Joint Legislative Drug Taskforce and I have supported legislation that will provide the necessary funds to equip our communities, police departments and prosecutors with the tools necessary to combat this epidemic.

-Doubled the funding to the Governor's Commission on Alcohol and Drug Abuse, Prevention Treatment, and Recovery and increased funding to $73.5 million in total funds towards combating substance abuse.
+Doubling the funding to the Governor's Commission on Alcohol and Drug Abuse, Prevention Treatment, and Recovery and increased funding to $73.5 million in total funds towards combating substance abuse.

-Enacted policies allowing cross border drug interdiction, adding state troopers to the border, preventing drugs from entering and being distributed in New Hampshire.
+Enacting policies allowing cross border drug interdiction, adding state troopers to the border, preventing drugs from entering and being distributed in New Hampshire.

-Provided a $1 million grant supporting businesses to create recovery friendly workplaces.
+Providing $1 million grant supporting businesses to create recovery friendly workplaces.

-Repurposed excess capacity at the Sununu Youth Services Center to create a youth drug treatment facility and appropriated $2 million for this purpose and budgeted $6.8 million for drug courts.
+Repurposing excess capacity at the Sununu Youth Services Center to create a youth drug treatment facility and appropriated $2 million for this purpose and budgeted $6.8 million for drug courts.

-Established a needle exchange program to help prevent the spread of diseases through shared or dirty needles.
+Establishing a needle exchange program to help prevent the spread of diseases through shared or dirty needles.

 Job creators can count on me to support policies that will enable businesses to grow and provide New Hampshire families with good jobs and benefits.
 Our state is constantly competing, both regionally and nationally, with other states and it is imperative we adopt policies that will make New Hampshire an attractive state to start or relocate a business to.
 As your Senator, I have visited businesses across the district, listened to their concerns and have been a strong advocate of pro-business policies in the Senate.
 I helped lead the effort to cut taxes for our businesses, and as a result I earned a 100% rating from the National Federation of Independent Businesses, a 100% from Americans for Prosperity and have been named a "Champion of Business" by the NH Business and Industry Association.
 I believe I am the candidate who will best serve District 19’s economic interests.